NCCA/PCCSlides/Lecture4/slides.md

 ## Accessing elements from the list

-- Use the index operator [ ] to access an item in a list.
+- Use the subscript operator [ ] to access an item in a list.
 - The index must be an integer.
 - The minimal index is 0, the maximum index is len()-1